kayman-mk/blog-tech-at-work/src/_posts/2022-08-12-faster-commandline-glab.md

 ---
 date: 2022-08-12
+title: Be faster on the command line with GLab CLI
 ---
-# Be faster on the command line: GitLab

-## Motivation

 We are using a self hosted GitLab solution to host all our repositories.
 For me it was always a pain to create merge requests and push changes to the remote repository (already tackled in [my previous post](/2022/07/25/faster-commandline-git.html)).